alire-project/deepend/README.txt

   In addition, for Ada 95, Ada 2005, and Ada 2012, the "new" keyword may be used with all the subpool packages without specifying a subpool, which results in an object being allocated to the default subpool for the storage pool.

+  The Dynamic_Pool and Bounded_Dynamic_Pool allow the default subpool to be deallocated.
+Another default subpool can be reinstated by calling the Create_Default_Subpool subprogram.

 4.0 BUILD INSTRUCTIONS
 ======================